tonetheman/tonetheman.github.io/content/resume.md

 Promise Pay has a great mission to help other people.

 #### highlights
-- I work on the architecture team
+- I have worked on multiple teams!
 - Working in typescript, using Firebase, GCP and AWS
 - GCP experience